Who are we

 Prof. dr. Frans Vosman studied moral theology and philosophy at Nijmegen University and did a doctorate on economical ethics in Paris and Rome.
 Professor Louis Vereecke was his promotor.
 He was engaged in medical ethics before he took interest in the ethics of care, at Tilburg University, where he was professor ethics of care.
 He held a chair ethics of care at the University of Humanistics, Utrecht.
 He was interested in combining conceptual and empirical ethics and in the fundamental political character of the ethics of care.
 Together with colleagues he did research in a general hospital about patients perspectives and research with regard to people with an intellectual disability.
 He focused on the ethics of care as a form of fundamental political ethics, He considered the connections with other forms of political ethics, with epistemology and political forms of phenomenology to be quintessential.
 Frans Vosman died in June, 2020

 In August 2012, Eveline Bolt (1959) graduated from Tilburg University.
 Focus in her work is quality of care for elderly and homeless people and her pre-master and masterthesis focused on these subjects.
 Ethics of care is thereby the entrypoint for her research, development and training activities.
 In the town she lives in, she is part of the board advising the city council on issues in the area of care and community development.

 Jeannet van de Kamp

 Jeannet van de Kamp (1957) has master’s degrees in both Theology and Ethics of Care and is currently a PhD-candidate at the VU-University of Amsterdam.
 In her thesis she examines, from a care-ethical perspective, how citizen-patients are seen in the context of the upcoming experience economy.
 More specifically, she examines how ‘patient-experience-central’ market models deal with the concepts of vulnerability and suffering.
-She works as a freelance pastor and as a consultant at the Dutch Center for Consultation and Expertise (CCE), where she advises in complex care practices.
+She works as a freelance pastor.